digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/contributing-guide/marketplace/marketplace-setup.md

 title: 'Marketplace: Development Setup'
 ---

-The Marketplace offers custom plugins that can be installed in your ToolJet instance.
-This guide aims to assist you in creating a new plugin for the ToolJet marketplace.
+The Marketplace offers custom plugins that can be installed in your JumpStart instance.
+This guide aims to assist you in creating a new plugin for the JumpStart marketplace.

 ## Requirements
 - [Node.js](https://nodejs.org/en/download/) **(v18.3.0)**